void-linux/void-packages/Manual.md

 - Make sure that all software is configured to use the `/usr` prefix.

-- Binaries should always be installed at `/usr/bin` and `/usr/sbin`.
+- Binaries should always be installed at `/usr/bin`.

 - Manual pages should always be installed at `/usr/share/man`.